nvaccess/nvda/readme.txt

 	* Doxygen Windows installer (1.7.3 or above): http://www.stack.nl/~dimitri/doxygen/download.html

 To generate a gettext translation template:
-	* xgettext from GNU gettext:
+	* xgettext and msgfmt from GNU gettext:
 		* A Windows build is available at http://sourceforge.net/projects/cppcms/files/boost_locale/gettext_for_windows/
-		* Copy xgettext.exe into the tools directory.
+		* Copy xgettext.exe and msgfmt.exe into the tools directory.

 == Preparing the Source Tree ==
 Before you can run the NVDA source code, you must prepare the source tree.